Chapter 1:

 “I don’t know where I’m going most of the time, I just go.”

-A smile—something I recalled from the world I theoretically used to live in, and something that was apparently associated with good things.
+A smile.
+Something I recalled from the world I theoretically used to live in, and something that was apparently associated with good things.
 Perhaps I knew a lot more facial expressions than thought, despite having never seen one—I think.
+Nevertheless, I was slightly worried.
+If she continued turning lighter and lighter, she would eventually become white like everything else in my world.
+And that was boring.

+I wanted to see more colors.
+I was tired of seeing black and white.
 I looked back at the girl.
 If talking to her made her color lighter, then perhaps it was best that I stopped.

-She gives me another confused expression, as if the fact that I stopped conversing with her was weird.
+Upon my silence she made another confused expression, as if the fact that I stopped conversing with her was weird.
 Maybe it was the expectation that because I turned to her again, I would have something to say, but because I gave her nothing, she didn’t know what to make of it.

 Weird can be good?
 I thought, trying to reassign how I processed the word.

-What a… ‘weird’ creature, I thought, still processing the new definition that I just acquired, but not in a bad way… I suppose.
+What a… ‘weird’ creature, I thought, still processing the new definition that I just acquired.
+But not in a bad way… I suppose.

 As I watched her form walk away, I noticed that she was walking in a straight line.

 Despite this world being nothing but a blank white canvas, I found that some places in ‘not home’ forced me to walk in a specific manner or direction.
-I called such specific actions ‘movement rules’.
+I called those specific actions ‘movement rules’.
 This place in particular made me climb up something and walk in a straight line before sitting down.
+I couldn’t see what I was climbing up nor what I was sitting down on, but the movements came to me as naturally as breathing.
+Seeing how other creatures that existed in this world had to follow the same set of movement rules made me feel a bit better about having to follow them myself, and made me realize that places with certain movement rules may be an entire location itself rather than just ‘not home’.

-Maybe that's what a ‘bus’ is, I thought, a place where you had to follow the movement rules of climbing up something, walking in a straight line, and sitting down.
+Maybe that's what a ‘bus’ is, I thought.
+A place where you had to follow the movement rules of climbing up something, walking in a straight line, and sitting down.

+As soon as I formed that thought however, I began to see black lines sprouting out of thin air in the white canvas around me, moving and connecting to each other to form a room, like a drawing being sketched onto a piece of paper.
 When they finally stopped appearing, I looked around the place in wonder.
-Next to me was a pair of seats, and as I stood up, I noticed more and more of them lined up and arranged in neat rows—each of them empty and white and outlined in black—just like my home was.
+Next to me were a pair of seats, and as I stood up, I noticed more and more of them lined up and arranged in neat rows—each of them empty and white and outlined in black, just like my home was.

 The rows were split down the middle to form what looked to be an open area to walk through as if visually depicting the movement rule I had to follow before.